 Types of Wet Weather Footwear

-Winter boots are primarily designed for cold conditions, and are always insulated, often with Thinsulate™ or some other proprietary insulating material.
-Depending on how much insulation they're made with, winter boots can be rated down to -40°F. And since snow and cold are roughly synonymous in most areas, winter boots are almost always waterproof, though this waterproofing may only cover the foot (and won't necessarily extend above the ankle).
+Since snow and cold generally happen at the same time, winter boots are almost always waterproof, though this waterproofing may not extend above the ankle.
 Winter boots can be designed for a variety of activities, from recreational uses like hiking, snowshoeing, or even high-altitude mountaineering to outdoor-specific work.
-Winter boots are a great option if you only plan to wear them when it's cold out (not during a spring drizzle).
-There's definitely some cross-over between winter boots and rain boots (which can be insulated), but here's one informal difference: winter boots (typically) have laces, while rain boots are almost always slip-on.
+Winter boots are a great option if you're only planning to wear them when it's actually cold out.
+There's some cross-over between winter boots and rain boots (which can be insulated), but here's one informal difference: winter boots (generally) have laces, while rain boots are almost always slip-on.
 If you wear winter boots when it's warm out, your feet will almost certainly be uncomfortable, as winter boots are not designed to be breathable.

-If you spend a lot of time in the outdoors, chances are you already have a pair of waterproof hiking boots, and these are a great option if you don't want to shell out more money for another specific boot.
+If you spend a lot of time in the outdoors, chances are you already have a pair of waterproof hiking boots, and these are a good option if you don't want to shell out more money for a new specific boot.
 Backpacking boots typically (though not always) extend over the ankle, are generally waterproof, and are rarely insulated.
 They're usually made with a leather or synthetic upper and contain a solid midsole to provide torsional rigidity (support against twisting) and an outsole specialized for use on dirt, rocks, and anything else you might find on a trail.
-All our testers have used backpacking boots in the place of rain boots, and depending on the depth of the water and mud, they do fine.
+All our testers have used backpacking boots in the place of rain boots, and depending on the depth of the water and mud they do just fine.
 For a while, our lead tester worked on a sheep ranch farm in an early model of the Vasque St. Elias FG GTX, which worked out well enough, though some insulation would have been nice during the chilly New Zealand mornings.
 If you're wearing backpacking boots in lots of mud or deep water, you'll find that they don't dry very quickly and that mud tends to get stuck in the laces.
 You can use gaiters with backpacking boots to increase their waterproof height, but this only really helps in snow and muck, not in water.